leon-bw/Racket-Up-Client/README.md

 - Log in /login
 - profile /user1234
 - Find a game /search-game
-- Find a court /search-court

 ### Auth

-Users will log in, with a username/email and password and once logged in will see a user profile specific to themselves, selected racket sport, skill level and timetable with available times selected
+Users will log in, with a username and password and once logged in will see a user profile specific to themselves, selected racket sport, skill level and calendar and time to search for   available games

 ## Roadmap